Replicable-MARL/MARLlib/docs/source/handbook/env.rst

 Installation
 -----------------

-We use pettingzoo version of MPE
+We use the pettingzoo version of MPE

 .. code-block:: shell